 It is easy to put off backing up because it takes time.
-However, if your hard disk suddenly fails, you will lose all the data on it unless you have a separate backup copy.
-For more information, see "Data and system configuration backup in the Windows® operating system" on page 178.
+However, if your internal storage drive suddenly fails, you will lose all the data on it unless you have a separate backup copy.
+For more information, see "Data and system configuration backup in the Windows® operating system" on page 184.

-- Use Error-checking and Disk Defragmenter regularly to conserve disk space and improve performance. - Scan all new files for viruses.
+- Use Error-checking and Disk Defragmenter regularly to check and optimize disk space and improve performance. - Scan all new files for viruses.